DariyMi/milestones_6/README.md

-Here is a repository that contains my homework assignments for various milestones.
+This is a repository that contains my homework assignments for various milestones.

 The structure of this repository:
 - milestone_1